PlumpMath/iot-hub-c-m0wifi-getstartedkit/README.md

 ![Running Node Application](img/nodeapplication.PNG)

 To deploy this project to the cloud using Azure, you can reference [Creating a Node.js web app in Azure App Service](https://azure.microsoft.com/en-us/documentation/articles/web-sites-nodejs-develop-deploy-mac/).
+This is not mandatory in the lab - the local version will work fine.

 Next, we will update your device so that it can interact with all the things you just created.